WESTxEAST Website

 timeline

-Competitive research, prototyping, UI/UX design, content strategy, web development
+Competitive research, prototyping, web design, content strategy, web development, brand design

 Tools